 Limiting exposure to ultraviolet radiation may help prevent squamous cell carcinomas, especially in horses with white or partially white coats.
 This may be accomplished by providing face shades, providing shade in pastures and other open areas where the horse spends time, or keeping the horse stabled during hours of peak sunlight.

 There are 2 types of sweat glands: eccrine and apocrine.
 Horses do not have eccrine sweat glands.
-Apocrine glands are present in all hair follicles across the body.
+Apocrine glands are present in all hair follicles across the body, and they play a role in maintaining body temperature (cooling) in horses by producing sweat.
 Apocrine gland adenomas are rare in horses.
 They appear as firm to variable cysts, seldom larger than 1.6 inches (4 centimeters) in diameter.
 They occur at the base of the sweat gland and contain varying amounts of clear to brownish fluid.
 The ears and vulva are the most likely regions to develop these tumors.
 Apocrine adenomas are benign, and complete surgical removal cures the condition.

 Apocrine gland adenocarcinomas are malignant tumors of sweat glands.
 They are also rare in horses.
 Apocrine gland adenocarcinomas generally are larger than adenomas.
 Appearance varies from thick lumps to ulcers.
 They spread frequently across the skin and, less commonly, to other organs.
 Complete surgical removal, including removal of surrounding tissue, is the recommended treatment.